jtang766/Moon/_posts/2019-04-23-bike-share-in-toronto.md

 ---

-## Bike Share in Toronto (Business Objectives)
+## Bike Share in Toronto

 Toronto is the biggest city in Canada with a population of 2.7M in 2016 [1] and is projected to grow to 3.9M in 2041 [2].
 To support such a big population, we not only need the infrastructure but the transportation to move the population.
 Currently, the public transportation of bike share is underutilized.
 In this project I will be looking at the usage of Toronto’s bike share program and how they correlate to the venues within the area.

 I am not frequent user of the bike share program, but I do personally see the benefits of the bike share.
 One being that I might need a fast ride to somewhere close without the burden of thinking about where to park my car or bike.
 I suspect that other users will also perform some kind of cost-benefit analysis that considers the distance traveled and the occasion before deciding to use bike share.
 Also, you mostly likely won’t use it for off-road biking or biking through the park.
 Thus, there may be some correlation between bike share usage and the surrounding venues.